Accepting New Clients

 Talia has supported children and youth with a variety of needs throughout her career and brings a strengths-based and collaborative approach to practice.
 She enjoys working closely with families and kids to tailor treatment to their unique needs.
 Talia has received additional training in the Motivational Interviewing approach and developing strengths-based goals.
 She is familiar with assisting with grants and applications such as: DTC, JFE, CKNW, Variety Fund, Burn fund, car seat loan program, and MEPP.
 Prior to OT, Talia worked as a research coordinator at Queen’s University.

 Talia is a member of the Canadian Association of Occupational Therapists (CAOT) and the College of Health Care Professionals of British Columbia (CHCPBC).
-She is awaiting her RASP supervision to be approved by ACT.
+She is on the RASP list under supervision of Tricia Lang.
 Talia speaks English and Afrikaans.
 When she's not working, Talia enjoys spending time with her dog, swimming, hiking, kayaking or paddle boarding, and getting cozy with a book or cross-stitch project.

 Talia is accepting new client referrals for in-person sessions in the clinic all day on Fridays and evenings on Wednesdays.
 Please reach out to admin to be added to her caseload.